tatoslover/Mini-Project-3/BACKEND_README.md

-# PupHub API - Backend Documentation
+# Barkend API - Backend Documentation

 🐕 A comprehensive RESTful API for dog breed information and images, built with Express.js and integrated with the Dog CEO API.